ShyftNetwork/veriscope/API-Docs/README.md

   <img src="screenshots/import.png" alt="import" style="zoom:33%;" />

 - On the `Import` pop-up page, select the `Folder` tab.
-Click the `Choose folder from your computer` button and choose the root folder of the downloaded repository.
+Click the `Choose folder from your computer` button and choose the API-Docs/veriscope-api-postman folder of the downloaded repository.

   <img src="screenshots/folder.png" alt="folder" style="zoom:33%;" />